This page aggregates links to internal and external resources for Google Summer of Code mentors. Student resources can be found here.

 Make sure that no student is put at an advantage by seeing answers not seen by other students

 You could create a Q&A in the project description details where questions are anonymized

 Mentoring does NOT require strong expertise in Jenkins plugin development.
-The main objective is to guide students and to get them involved into the Jenkins community.
-GSoC org admins will help to find advisers if a special expertise is needed.
+The main objective is to guide students and to get them involved in the Jenkins community.
+GSoC org admins will help to find advisers if any special expertise is needed.